dkfbasel/nsq-adapter/README.md

 [![GoDoc](https://godoc.org/github.com/tikiatua/nsq-adapter?status.svg)](https://godoc.org/github.com/tikiatua/nsq-adapter)

 # nsq-adapter
-A small adapter library that makes using the awesome nsq-service a snap
+A small adapter library that makes using the awesome nsq-service easier.

-The package nsqAdapter provides as thin wrapper around bitly's nsq-services to simplify usage of nsq's asynchronous message queues for midsized projects.
+It provides as thin wrapper around bitly's nsq-services to simplify usage of nsq's asynchronous message queues for midsized projects.

 Basically, you define a new nsq-adapter struct and call the following methods: